Why Am I So Hard On Myself?

 Being Hard on Yourself Can Take a Toll

-Seeing the negative in things is how people who are hard on themselves function.
-They cannot see the positive side.
+Seeing the negative in things is often how people who are hard on themselves function.
+They may not see the positive side.
 Instead of saying, “I got nearly all of the items on my list, and I was able to pick out a few things for a different meal this week since they were out of some items.
-I cannot wait to try a new recipe.” or “The lines were long, so I was able to find some coupons on my phone while waiting, and save $20 on grocery shopping!
+I cannot wait to try a new recipe.” or “The lines were long, so I was able to find some coupons on my phone while waiting and saved $20 on grocery shopping!
 Maybe we can go out for ice cream after dinner since I did not spend all our money at the grocery store today.”

 When you stop being hard on yourself, you can see the best parts of life.
-Yes, sometimes bad things happen, but there is almost always a positive that can be taken from each situation.
+Yes, sometimes bad things happen, but there is often a positive that can be taken from each situation.
 Try not to focus on what went wrong.
-Instead, look at the world more positively; you will start to see things that you never saw before.
+Instead, look at the world more positively; you may start to see things that you never saw before.

 For Additional Help & Support With Your ConcernsThis website is owned and operated by BetterHelp, who receives all fees associated with the platform.